-Debbie Kern is the Managing Principal in Keyser Marston Associates' San Francisco office with over 30 years of experience in public / private real estate consulting.
+Debbie Kern is the Managing Principal in Keyser Marston Associates' Berkeley office with over 30 years of experience in public / private real estate consulting.

 Debbie brings to bear years of experience and strong technical skills to develop analytical methodologies, efficiently evaluate public/private real estate development issues, and provide state-of-the art solutions.